markhowellsmead/permanenttourist-gallery/README.md

 5. Verify static assets are direct-served:

-- Open `/list.css` and `/app.js`
+- Open `/list.css`, `/404.css`, and `/app.js`
-- Confirm both are served directly (not routed JSON/HTML output)
+- Confirm all are served directly (not routed JSON/HTML output)

 6. Verify front-controller routes:

 - Open `/build` to trigger rebuild endpoint
-- Open an unknown dynamic path (for example `/something-random`) and confirm list view fallback
+- Open an unknown dynamic path (for example `/something-random`) and confirm custom 404 page

 ## License